Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

       "mode": "TextOnly",
       "type": "Statement"
       ```

+Depending on the **Yes/No Logic** setting, the Yes/No Intents model may not be evaluated.
+In that case, the `yesNoIntentResults` has the default values as shown on the **Fallback Reject Intent** tab above.

 Yes/No Intents are evaluated independently of regular Intents and do not overwrite the existing fields for Intents in the input object.
 Evaluation of Yes/No Intents only affects the `type` and `yesNoIntentResults`.

-!!! note
-    Yes/No Intents are not supported in the [Expert mode](../../tools/interaction-panel/interaction-panel.md#expert-mode) setting.

 ## FAQ